gmongaras/YOLOX_From_Scratch/README.md

 ## Predicting

-To make predictions with the model, ensure a [pretrained model was downloaded](#pretrained-models).
+To make predictions with the model, download a [pretrained model](#pretrained-models).

 Additionally, any images you wish the model to put bounding boxes around should be placed into the `./testData/` directory of this repository.
 A couple of images are already supplied.